rschroll/rmrl/README.md

 [![reMarkable](demo/app.png)](demo/app.png) | [![rmrl](demo/rmrl.png)](demo/rmrl.png)

 The biggest differences are the lack of texture in the pencils and paintbrush, which we hope to address in the future.
+Two differences are intentional:
-The highlight color is also different, but we feel the default color is too subtle.
+- The highlight color is more saturated, since we feel the default color is too subtle.
+- The grid lines from the template are less saturated, to better reflect the appearance on the device.
+This is configurable.

 Installation
 ------------